 Authentication in public open-source repositories

-This project focuses on user authentication in public repositories containing open-source projects, which are then used by commercial companies (e.g. Red Hat) as a source for their internally maintained repositories.
+This project focused on user authentication in public repositories containing open-source projects, which may then be used by commercial companies (e.g., Red Hat) as a source for their internally maintained repositories.

-The goal of this project is to identify if users take advantage of more secure authentication methods in these projects to mitigate common risks and what key users (contributors) perceive as benefits of more secure authentication.
-A mapping which methods these platforms provide to their users and which of them are actually used is included as well.
+The aim was to identify if users take advantage of more secure authentication methods in these projects to mitigate common risks and what key users (contributors) perceive as the benefits of more secure authentication.
+A mapping of the methods these platforms provide to their users and which methods are used was also included.
+These goals were achieved via quantitative surveys with open-source contributors.

 Status